-Within OfficeTools WorkSpace, we have identified a need for firms to structure how staff are naming files to optimize the searching process later.
+Within OfficeTools by CARET WorkSpace, we have identified a need for firms to structure how staff are naming files to optimize the searching process later.
 Unfortunately, staff can sometimes be creative and make it difficult to standardize how your documents get named.
 This guide will explain how you can better organize your documents using predefined File Names.

 Please note: This option used within the interface, does not actually affect the real file name as it exists in Windows.

 To be clear if you ever discontinued the use of the software, the predefined File Names would not be available to you, so it is still important to properly name the documents.

 Whatever method that you use to add a document, you will see two fields specifically that affect the way that document will be named.
 File Name and Name.

 - Name is the Windows file name that will be attached to that file and used to find and identify that document if you ever searched for that file in, say, Windows Explorer.
 You must have that to have a file in Windows at all.

 - The File Names field is something that is built-in OfficeTools by CARET.
 You create different templates of how you would like the file to be labeled in the Document Management System.

 If you go to SETUP>DOCUMENTS>FILE NAMES you will access your customized list of predefined file names.
 To add a new File Name, click Add.